Baked vegan pumpkin cheesecake that is packed with pumpkin flavor and spices, has a crunchy ginger cookie crust and optional caramel pecan topping.

 Instead, you may use silken firm tofu (otherwise known as medium tofu) or dairy-free yogurt.
 The original version of this recipe used tofu!
 However, I recommend adding 2 extra tablespoons (15g) of cornstarch and baking the cheesecake for a little longer.

-Yes, it will take a little less time to bake your cheesecake.
+Yes, your cheesecake will bake a little quicker.
 Try checking it at the 50-minute mark.

 I haven't tested this recipe with other fruits/vegetables.
 However, you can browse my other vegan cheesecake recipes.